iamalegambetti/aigen-foodreview/README.md

-# aigen-foodreview
+# AiGen-FoodReview

-A Multimodal Dataset of Machine-Generated Fake Reviews and Images
+AiGen-FoodReview is a multimodal dataset of machine-generated fake restaurant reviews and images.